selkies-project/docker-nvidia-glx-desktop/README.md

 for a MATE Desktop container that directly accesses NVIDIA GPUs without using an X Server (without Vulkan support).

-**Change the NVIDIA GPU driver version inside the container to be equal to the host and build your own Dockerfile.** Change **bootstrap.sh** also if you are using a headless GPU like Tesla.
-Corresponding container toolkit on the host for allocating GPUs should also be set up.
+Corresponding container toolkit on the host for allocating GPUs should be set up.
+Container startup should take some time as it automatically installs NVIDIA drivers.

 Connect to the spawned noVNC WebSocket instance with a browser in port 5901, no VNC client required (password for the default user is 'vncpasswd').